keep-network/keep-core/solidity/dashboard/README.md

 * Use metamask with `localhost:8545` to use Ganache test network.
 Import your first Ganache test account into metamask and you should be able to see the demo data.

-## Internal testnet
+### Internal testnet

-A new version of staking dApp is automatically deployed to `keep-dev` internal testnet after each `master` merge. dApp can be accessed by VPN at `http://keep-dapp-staking.default.svc.cluster.local/` and requires an initial setup in MetaMask before the first use.
+A new version of staking dApp is automatically deployed to `keep-dev` internal testnet after each `master` merge. dApp can be accessed at [https://dashboard.dev.keep.network/](https://dashboard.dev.keep.network/) and requires an initial setup in MetaMask before the first use.
 All the setup described below has to be done only one time.

 ### MetaMask extension setup